 Some of these languages will become extinct in the near future as the small number of people who speak them are getting older.

 For example, my grandparents do not really understand Taiwanese Mandarin and only know a few words.
 They speak Taiwanese which has its known unique history and food culture.
-Taiwan has been colonized by many countries over the years, including the Netherland, Spain, Japan and the Ming and Chin Dynasties (modern day China).
+Taiwan has been colonized by many countries over the years, including the Netherland, Spain, Japan and the Ming and Qing Dynasties (modern day China).

 This has had a huge impact on the languages spoken in Taiwan and in fact, you can hear many of these external influences in Taiwan today.